James Dyson once said:

-Admin is often filled with a host of rule-based processes, chiefly relating to data entry and back-office tasks.
+Admin is often filled with data entry and back-office tasks.
 These tasks tend to bog down employees, and prevent them from achieving the more significant organizational goals and aims.
 RPA seeks to relieve employees and organizations of these monotonous tasks, by sending out your bulk messages and emails; gathering and consolidating information; and…well, ensuring you go places in your career!

 3. IF IT’S A WEB, WE’RE THE SPIDERS!

 The larger the manufacturing company, the more its branches across different regions.
-As a manufacturing industry, it is extremely imperative for a company to ensure it stays well-connected to major hubs across the world, and thus, set up branches at various important junctions.
+As a manufacturing industry, it is very important for a company to ensure it stays well-connected to major global hubs, and thus set up branches at various important junctions.